Theodore Abu Qurrah: Biography

 Theodore was born around 750 in the city of Edessa (Şanlıurfa), in northern Mesopotamia (Urfa, Turkey), and was the Chalcedonian Bishop of the nearby city of Harran until some point during the archbishopric of Theodoret of Antioch (795–812).
 Michael the Syrian, who disapproved of Theodore, later claimed that the archbishop had deposed Theodore for heresy, although this is unlikely.
-Between 813 and 817 he debated with the Monophysites of Armenia at the court of Ashot Msakeri.
+While it has been suggested that Theodore was a monk at the monastery of Mar Saba, there is little evidence for that.
+It is known for certain, however, that between 813 and 817 he debated with the Monophysites of Armenia at the court of Ashot Msakeri.

-Around 814 Theodore visited Alexandria.
+Around 814, Theodore visited Alexandria.
 On his way, he sojourned at Sinai where, for one Abū 'l-Tufayl, he wrote the Book of Master and Disciple (now ascribed to "Thaddeus of Edessa").
-He died between 820 and 825.
+The final historical record to his life is the Arabic translation of pseudo-Aristotle's De virtutibus animae, most likely round 816.
+He died probably between 820 and 825.

 Writings

 Abū Qurrah was among the earliest Christian authors to use Arabic alongside Abu-Ra'itah of Tikrit, Ammar al-Basri and Abdulmasih al-Kindi.
+His works were referenced and reused by other Arab Christian writers such as the eleventh century bishop Sulayman al-Ghazzi.
 Some of his works were translated into Greek, and so circulated in Byzantium.
 He wrote thirty treatises in Syriac, but none of these have yet been identified.
 His writings provide an important witness to Christian thought in the early Islamic world.
 A number of them were edited with German translations by Georg Graf and have now been translated into English by John C. Lamoreaux.